Darkwing Duck (Capcom video game)

 Darkwing Duck is a platform video game developed and published by Capcom for the Nintendo Entertainment System in 1992.
 It was based on the Disney animated television series Darkwing Duck.
 It was ported to the Game Boy in 1993.

 Plot

 A mysterious crime wave has hit St. Canard and S.H.U.S.H. requires the services of the caped crime fighter Darkwing Duck to stop it as it appears that F.O.W.L. and their valued operative Steelbeak is behind the uprising.
 They have hired six of Darkwing's greatest foes to wreak havoc in different areas throughout St. Canard.
 Darkwing must subdue each of these criminals in order to find Steelbeak and save the city.

+The six hired criminals consist of The Fearsome Five, which are The Liquidator, Megavolt, Dr. Reginald Bushroot, and Quackerjack.
+Two hired additional hired criminals are Professor Moliarty, and Wolfduck, an original character who was created specifically for this game.

 Gameplay

 Darkwing Duck is a platform game with a couple of elements similar to Capcom's Mega Man video game series.
 The gameplay is based on typical platforming while using a Gas Gun to take down enemies.
 The player may choose from three different stages at the start of the game with another set of three becoming available after that.
 Once all six stages are clear, Darkwing proceeds to F.O.W.L.'s Floating Fortress for his final confrontation with Steel Beak.

 Darkwing begins with his standard Gas Gun but can collect different types of gas throughout each stage: Thunder, Heavy, and Arrow.
 Each special gas requires ammunition and take up different amounts and functions differently, but the player can only have one type of special gas at a time.
 Picking up a different type of special gas replaces the one Darkwing currently has.
 The player can freely switch between the special gas and the standard gas by hitting Select.
 Darkwing can also deflect certain projectiles with his cape by hitting Up on the control pad.